LaserWeb/LaserWeb3-ESP8266/README.md

 `6.`  Upload the Sketch https://github.com/openhardwarecoza/LaserWeb3/blob/master/ESP8266%20Wifi%20Bridge/websocketserver.ino/websocketserver.ino.ino

-`6.1`  Note after testing, please comment out https://github.com/openhardwarecoza/LaserWeb3/blob/master/ESP8266%20Wifi%20Bridge/websocketserver.ino/websocketserver.ino.ino#L126 - I delete the saved AP details on each reboot while testing to make sure the WifiManager starts.
-This is unwanted in general use, so comment out line 126 with // in front

 `7.`  Connect the TX of the ESP8266 to RX of the Smoothie, and RX of the ESP8266 to TX of the Smoothie.
 Power up the ESP and Smoothie

 `8.`  Connect to the Emblaser2 AP to connect the ESP to your local Wifi, then switch back to your local wifi (Animation below shows the details)